Alexandra Schmitz · Art de l’Anglage · Les Brenets

 The material is already teaching the eye.

 At MATY and then in a jewellery workshop, Alexandra works on creation, stone setting, repairs, soldering, ring sizing and polishing.
-Before watchmaking, there is already a relationship to the material, to the trace left by the tool and to surface condition.
+Before watchmaking, she is already learning to read material, the trace left by the tool and surface condition.

 Year